-We have been producing Los Amantes in our artisanal distillery (palenque) since 2003.
-Our distillery was the first to be certified by the mezcal regulation board, allowing us to mark our bottles with the NOM 001X.
-It is about 30km of Oaxaca City, in Tlacolula de Matamoros, a famous market town located in the central valleys.
-This route goes east towards the famous zapotec site of Mitla, and is sometimes described as the ‘ruta de mezcal.’
+Located about 30km (18 miles) east of Oaxaca City, in Tlacolula de Matamoros, a famous market town located in the central valleys.
+This route goes east towards the famous zapotec arqueological site of Mitla, known as the “ruta de mezcal” (the mezcal route).